influxdata/telegraf/docs/developers/REVIEWS.md

 1. Submit a pull request.
 Please check that you signed the [CLA](https://www.influxdata.com/legal/cla/) (and [Corporate CLA](https://www.influxdata.com/legal/ccla/) if you are contributing code on as an employee of your company).
 Provide a short description of your submission and reference issues that you potentially close.
 Make sure the CI tests are all green and there are no linter-issues.
 1. Get feedback from a first reviewer and a `ready for final review` tag.
-Please constructively work with the reviewer to get your code into a mergable state (see also [below](#reviewing-plugin-code)).
+Please constructively work with the reviewer to get your code into a mergeable state (see also [below](#reviewing-plugin-code)).
 1. Get a final review by one of the InfluxData maintainers.
 Please fix any issue raised.
 1. Wait for the pull-request to be merged.